About the Koffler Gallery Education Program

 After learning about the stories behind The Death of General Wolfe and The Death of Dishonest Abdel, students explore colour drawing and collage to fill in characters and attributes to a blank template of the original composition.
 They will be encouraged to use their imagination to create their own stories through new characters while considering gender and racial roles.
 The activity will end with a short writing exercise in which students will describe the new narrative they have created in the form of a short story.

 Curriculum Links: Language (1.1–1.6, 2.1–2.7, 3.1–3.8), Visual Arts (D2.1–D2.3)

 - Listening to Understand – Language

-Students will listen to a variety of stories as they explore the work of Leopold Plotek in an interactive tour.
-They will demonstrate their understanding by answering questions throughout the tour, and will expand it by developing their own narratives and reflecting on their own experiences through the production of an artwork.
+Students will listen to a variety of stories as they explore the narratives created by 2Fik in an interactive tour.
+They will demonstrate their understanding by answering questions throughout the tour, and develop their own narratives through the production of an artwork.

 - Speaking to Communicate – Language